-Unless otherwise indicated or the context otherwise requires, the "Company" refers to Canaccord Genuity Group Inc. "Canaccord" refers to the Company and its direct and indirect subsidiaries.
-"Canaccord Genuity" refers to the investment banking and capital markets operations and "Canaccord Genuity Wealth Management" refers to the wealth management operations.
+Unless otherwise indicated or the context otherwise requires, the "Company" refers to Canaccord Genuity Group Inc. and "Canaccord Genuity Group" refers to the Company and its direct and indirect subsidiaries.
+"Canaccord Genuity" refers to the investment banking and capital markets segment of the Company and "Canaccord Genuity Wealth Management" refers to the wealth management operations.